Parallelism & Cache¶

 - Appendix: Environment Inputs

-FastFlowTransform splits the DAG into **levels** (all nodes that can run together without violating dependencies).
-Within a level, up to `--jobs` nodes execute in **parallel**.
+FastFlowTransform splits the DAG into levels (all nodes that can run together without violating dependencies).
+Within a level, up to --jobs nodes execute in parallel.

 - Dependencies are never violated.

-- `--keep-going`: tasks already started in a level finish; **subsequent levels wonβt start** if any task in the current level fails.
+--keep-going: tasks already started in a level finish; subsequent levels won’t start if any task in the current level fails.- Logs are serialized through an internal queue to keep lines readable and per-node timing visible.

 Quick start